Stochastic Momentum Methods for Non-smooth Non-Convex Finite-Sum Coupled Compositional Optimization: Numerical Experiments

 {\bf GDRO with CVaR divergence.} We consider the following GDRO with CVaR divergence, which minimizes top-$k$ worst groups' losses~\cite{wang2023alexr}:

 where $n$ is the number of groups, $r=k/n$, and $\D_g$ denotes the data of the $g$-th group.

 We use 3 datasets: Camelyon17, Amazon~\cite{bandi2018detection}, and CelebA~\cite{liu2015deep}.
 The first two datasets are from WILDS Benchmark for evaluating methods tackling the distributional shift~\cite{koh2021wilds}, where Camelyon17 has 30 groups and Amazon has 1252 groups.
 CelebA is a large-scale facial attribute dataset containing over 200,000 celebrity images annotated with 40 binary attributes.
 We select 4 binary attributes `Attractive', `Mouth\_Slightly\_Open', `Male' and `Blonde\_Hair' and construct 16 groups, where `Blonde\_Hair' also serves as the label for classification.
 We compare SONEX with SONX and OOA, where OOA is a stochastic primal-dual algorithm~\footnote{We extend the original OOA~\cite{sagawadistributionally} to GDRO with CVaR setting as in~\cite{wang2023alexr}}.
 We use pretrained Densenet121~\cite{huang2017densely}, Distilbert~\cite{sanh2019distilbert} and ResNet50~\cite{he2016deep} for Camelyon17, Amazon and CelebA, respectively.
-We perform Adam-type update for SONEX.
+We perform Adam-type update for SONEX on Amazon dataset and momentum-type update on Camelyon17 and CelebA datasets.
 We run each experiment for 3 random seeds and report their average performance.
 The hyperparameter tuning is discussed in Appendix~\ref{subsec:gdro}.

 \textbf{Results.} We report our result under setting of $r=0.15$ in Figure~\ref{fig:gdro}, where the first 3 figures are the loss curves on the training dataset while the last one is the test accuracy.
 Our experiment results shows that SONEX performs better than SONX and OOA on GDRO tasks.